BlackHershey/4dfp-docs/docs/examples/bold-example.rst

     27   epfid2d1_90    fMRI_AP_2p4mm_MB4_tr1230_te33                       250
     29   epfid2d1_90    fMRI_AP_2p4mm_MB4_tr1230_te33                       250

-Now that we have our DICOM data sorted, we are almost ready to begin BOLD pre-processing.
-In the 4dfp suite, this is done via :ref:`cross_bold_pp`.
-Unless you are processing data for a study that was using an older version of cross bold, you should always use the latest version.

 Generic BOLD pre-processing
 +++++++++++++++++++++++++++

+Now that we have our DICOM data sorted, we are ready to begin BOLD pre-processing.
+In the 4dfp suite, this is done via :ref:`cross_bold_pp_161012`.

 In order to run cross bold, we first need to set up some input files.

-If you look at the usage for :ref:`cross_bold_pp`, it has one required argument and one optional.
+If you look at the usage for cross bold, it has one required argument and one optional.
 As mentioned in :ref:`params_inst`, the convention is to use both, putting subject-specific parameters in the params file and study-specific parametes in the instructions file.
 When creating these files, you'll want to have the list of variables handy.
-These can be found under the specific version of the script.
+These can be found in the :ref:`cross_bold_pp_161012` docs.
-For this example we'll be using :ref:`cross_bold_pp_161012`.

 The instructions file contains customizations for the processing pipeline in addition to information about the scan sequence.
 To obtain the scan parameters, you can use :ref:`dcm_dump_file`.
 Since we are looking to process BOLD data, be sure to grab a DICOM from one of